MerrionComputing/Presentations/Articles/QueryingEventStreamData.md

-# Querying event stream data
+# Directly querying event stream data

 ## "What" - getting the state